What is Causing the Lean Inventory of Houses?

 Over the last three decades, land-use regulations have become more burdensome in the U.S., making developable land costlier.
 As an example, in areas with strict land-use regulation, builders face long delays in obtaining permit approvals (Exhibit 4).
 In New Orleans, where regulation is relatively lenient, permit approval is received in 3.5 months on average.
 In Honolulu, where regulations are particularly strict, permit approval takes around 17 months on average.
 The 2016 White House Report on land use regulation argues that lengthy approval processes have reduced the ability to respond to growing housing demand in many markets.

 In cities like San Francisco, the scarcity of buildable land compounds the impact of land use regulations.
-And, in fact, cities where bodies of water and steep grades significantly reduce the supply of land tend to have stricter-than-average land-use regulations.
+And, in fact, cities where bodies of water and steep grades significantly reduce the supply of land tend to have stricter-than-average1 land-use regulations.